solana-foundation/solana-improvement-documents/proposals/0061-fair-congestion-control-with-intra-block-exponential-local-base-fee.md

 ## Summary

-This feature is a congestion-control mechanism in the form of an extension to local fee markets while leaving their locality of transaction fee dynamics intact.
+This feature is a fair congestion-control mechanism in the form of an extension to local fee markets while leaving their locality of transaction fee dynamics intact.

-To that end, it introduces a dynamic base fees to individual local fee markets.
-It also attains very short feedback loop of intra block frequency to maintain full efficacy of Solana's peculiar execution model compared to other
-blockchains: multi-threaded and low latency.
+To that end, it introduces a exponentially-scaled dynamic base fees to individual local fee markets.
+It also attains very short feedback loop of intra block frequency to maintain full efficacy of Solana's peculiar execution model compared to other blockchains: multi-threaded and low latency.

-This is realized with some incentive tweak to combat against the obvious base fee manipulation with such short interval.
+This is realized by means of some incentive tweaks to combat against the obvious base fee manipulation with such short intervals

 ## Motivation

 - Write lock cu limit is bad (bot can lock out at the very first of block for the entire duration of whole blocktime (400ms)
-- Increased Defi activity around any volatile financial markets could starve payment transactions for extended time
+- Increased Defi activities around any volatile financial markets could starve payment transactions for extended time
+- Inter-block and linear Voluntary fee escalation with vanilla fee market auction can't guarantee the scheduling deadline of casual payment txes (which needs 99.99% sub-second confirmation at very minimum).

 ## Alternatives Considered